BeeStation/BeeStation-Hornet/.github/PULL_REQUEST_TEMPLATE.md

 <details>
 <summary>Screenshots&Videos</summary>

-Put screenshots and Videos documenting testing and execution of intended behaviors here
+Put screenshots and videos here with an empty line between the screenshots and the `<details>` tags.

 </details>